Password Self-Service and Multi-Factor Authentication

-To help combat the threat of phishing scams, data breaches, and compromised passwords, and give you an improved user experience, CIT is transitioning to a new service called Okta to handle single sign-on and ObieID password self service.
+To help combat the threat of phishing scams, data breaches, and compromised passwords, and give you an improved user experience, CIT uses Okta to handle single sign-on, ObieID password self service, and multi-factor authentication.

-With the introduction of Okta, CIT will continue adding more services to its single sign-on ecosystem.
+CIT continues to add more services to its single sign-on ecosystem.
 That means when you log in to one service, like Blackboard, you'll automatically be logged into lots of other services as well, like GSuite, Banner Self Service, Degree Works, and more.
 You'll have to enter your username and password many fewer times each day, streamlining your work.

 Keep in mind that one log in allows access to a lot of your private information, so remember to log out of web browsers completely when you're using a computer in a lab or other shared environment.